Key takeaways:

 Pros & cons of fingerprint access control systems

-Biometric access technology offers a modern and convenient way to grant access at your building, but it comes with limitations.
+Biometric access control technology offers a modern and convenient way to grant access to your building, but it has limitations.

 Let’s assess the benefits and drawbacks of fingerprint reader access control: